 7 Memorable Code Name-Themed Finance Tombstones

-Project Mojito took its name from the dominant color of the white rum and lime juice cocktail typically festooned with mint.
-More significantly here, it also pays tribute to the “green” policies and practices of the company acquired in the deal: Copenhagen-based electrical supplier, Modstrom Danmark.
+Project Mojito, shown here, took its name from the dominant color of the white rum and lime juice cocktail typically festooned with mint.
+More significantly here, it also pays tribute to the green policies and practices of the company acquired in the deal: Copenhagen-based electrical supplier, Modstrøm Danmark.

 Finance Tombstone Project Mojito Denmark